Scroll section

 How did I get here?

-Instructors often grade assignments manually.
+Instructors grade assignments manually.
 TAs go through the submitted assignment on the left, and grade on the right using the Rubric.

-Integration of AI into Canvas itself
+AI integration into Canvas

 Left - shows submitted assignment.
 Right side - Split in 2, AI insights on the top, rubrics at the bottom.

-In future, the AI assistant needs to grade multiple LMS, not just Canvas.
-So, instead of Canvas integration, the solution shifted to browser extension that pops-up on grading sites.
+Instead of Canvas integration, the solution shifted to browser extension that pops-up on grading sites.

 Mapped the entire user journey.
 Iterated and created the flow for the solution

-Initially, CanvasAI was designed to auto-suggest grades and feedback through a button-based interface.
-Tabs (red/orange) were introduced to keep track of all actions.
 However, users found the experience rigid and unnatural, lacking a conversational flow.

 More iterations